- 1 in 15,000 births.

 - Detailed family history and consultation with geneticist.

-- Osteogenesis imperfect is caused by mutations in the COL1A1, COL1A2, CRTAP, and P3H1 genes.
+- Osteogenesis imperfecta is caused by mutations in the COL1A1, COL1A2, CRTAP, and P3H1 genes.

 - Prenatal diagnosis of types II, III, and IV can be made by invasive testing.